HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-2 Hazardous Voltages.md

 You might be surprised where hazardous voltages can pop up:

+- **Test Leads**: Whenever you are *measuring* hazardous voltages don't forget that the probes you use to measure are then also subject to those dangerous voltages!
+It's an easy thing to overlook when testing.

 - **Power Supplies**: That 13.8V power supply for your radio?
 Inside, it's converting 120V AC to DC.
 One wrong move and you could be in for a shock.

 - **Antenna Systems**: Ever heard of "hot" antennas?
 Some antennas can develop high voltages at their feed points, especially when transmitting.